TIBHannover/GeoEstimation/README.md

 **17th February 2020:** Since our code is not compatible with TensorFlow 2 and relies on a Caffe model for scene classification, we have added a Dockerfile to simplify the [installation](#installation).
 In addition, we have modified the [inference script](#inference).
 It is now able to automatically generate the reported results in the paper for the testing datasets.

+**21th February 2020:** We have updated our code to TensorFlow 2 and provide a simplified training script.
+Unfortunately, the converted models achieve different results on the testing datasets.
+Please checkout the branch [*tf2*](https://github.com/TIBHannover/GeoEstimation/tree/tf2) to train your own models and follow the [instructions](#training).

 ## Demo

 A graphical demonstration where you can compete against the deep learning approach presented in the publication can be found on: https://tibhannover.github.io/GeoEstimation/